Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Evaluation

 \subsection{Comparison with Baselines}

-\textbf{Baselines:} We compare our method against three baselines: Nerfacto~\cite{nerfstudio2023}, RaDe-GS~\cite{radegs2024}, and \sdfbaseline~\cite{instantngp2022}.
+\textbf{Baselines:} We compare our method against three baselines: Nerfacto (with and without depth loss, check Supplemental~\ref{sec:appdx_training_of_nerfacto} for details)~\cite{nerfstudio2023}, RaDe-GS~\cite{radegs2024}, and \sdfbaseline~\cite{instantngp2022}.
 These methods were not initially designed for SDDF prediction but can be used to predict SDDF as follows.
-For SDF, we implement sphere tracing \cite{spheretracing1996} to find the closest point on the surface along the query direction.
+For SDF, we implement sphere tracing~\cite{spheretracing1996} to find the closest point on the surface along the query direction.
 For Nerfacto and RaDe-GS, we render a depth image at the query viewpoint, project the depth image to a point cloud, and compute the distance.
 We compare the mean absolute error (MAE) in SDDF prediction and the computational cost in terms of GPU memory, model size, and inference time.

-\textbf{Datasets:} A total of 14 synthesized and one real datasets are used for comparison.
-We obtained data from six scenes from Replica (``Hotel'' and ``Office 0-5'')~\cite{replica2019}, the Allensville scene from Gibson~\cite{gibson2018}, and scene 0000-00 form ScanNet~\cite{dai2017scannet}.
+\textbf{Datasets:} A total of 15 datasets (14 synthesized and 1 real) are used for comparison.
+We obtained data from six scenes from Replica (``Hotel'' and ``Office 0--5'')~\cite{replica19arxiv}, the Allensville scene from Gibson~\cite{gibson2018}, and scene 0000-00 from ScanNet~\cite{dai2017scannet}.

 From the seven synthetic scenes, we synthesize two sensor types, LiDAR and RGB-D, for a total of 14 datasets.
 For both sensor types, measurements are synthesized from a grid of free space positions in the scene.
 LiDAR data is synthesized with 360 horizontal and 180 vertical angular increments, ranging between $[-\pi,\pi) \times [-\pi/2,\pi/2]$.
 RGB-D data is synthesized from six uniform camera orientations, with an image resolution of $640 \times 480$, and horizontal and vertical fields of view of $94^\circ \times 77^\circ$.
 For each scene, we sample 20 random test viewpoints (40 for Allensville), which were visually confirmed to be representative of possible camera poses in real applications.